leomeyer/OpenHAT/openhatd/docs/development.md

 	$ git submodule update --init --recursive

 The submodule `opdi_core` in turn includes the submodule `POCO` which you have to build first.
-For instructions please see the file [opdi\_core/code/c/libraries/POCO\_patches/readme.txt](https://github.com/leomeyer/opdi_core/blob/master/code/c/libraries/POCO_patches/readme.txt).
+For instructions please see the file [`opdi\_core/code/c/libraries/POCO\_patches/readme.txt`](https://github.com/leomeyer/opdi_core/blob/master/code/c/libraries/POCO_patches/readme.txt).

-You have to copy the content of the `opdi_core/code/c/libraries/POCO_patches` folder over to the `opdi_core/code/c/libraries/POCO` folder.
+You have to copy the content of the `opdi_core/code/c/libraries/POCO_patches` folder over to the `opdi_core/code/c/libraries/POCO` folder before using one of the provided scripts (`build_poco*.sh`) to build the libraries.

 ### Building on Linux
 On Linux, you need to install the prerequisites for the documentation first (see below: Building the documentation).

-To build openhatd, go to the folder `openhatd/src` and issue
+To build openhatd, go to the folder `openhatd` and issue

 	$ make